cssanimation/cssanimation.github.io/courses/animation-101/index.md

 <ul>
   <li>$0 - Want to give the course a go, but don't know if it's for you?
 Sure why not.
 You can always come back and top up if you feel it's been worth it!</li>
   <li>$20 - If you can pay this much, you'll be helping me keep the server running and pay for the services needed to run the site.
 Thank you!</li>
-  <li>$50 - Now you're talking.
-I'll be able to invest in more translations, and put more time into creating great <a href="/">CSS tutorials</a> for you to read!</li>
+  <li>$100 - Now you're talking.
+I'll be able to invest in more translations, and put more time into creating great <a href="https://cssanimation.rocks">CSS Animation tutorials</a> for you to read!</li>
-  <li>$100+ - You're the best!
+  <li>$200+ - You're the best!
 Not only will I be able to create more tutorials, I may even be able to pay people to add their own knowledge!
 Thank you!</li>
 </ul>

 <p>It's up to you.
 The main thing is, I'm just happier that even more people will get to enjoy and be inspired by this course, regardless of how much they can pay.
 Give it a go.
 And don't just take my word for it, check out these testimonials:</p>